dmauser/Lab/PLS-for-onprem-workloads-haproxy/README.md

     ![Environment](./media/consumer-onpremvm-output.png)

 9. Review Nginx access logs on Provider-onprem-vmlx.
-You should see source IP of one of HAProxy VMSS instances 10.0.0.135 and Private Link Service (pls-haproxy) NAT IP after enabling X-FORWARDED-FOR on Ngix configuration by using option 1 of this [reference guide](https://www.loadbalancer.org/blog/nginx-and-x-forwarded-for-header).
+You should see the source IP of one of the HAProxy VMSS instances 10.0.0.135 and Private Link Service (pls-haproxy) NAT IP after enabling X-FORWARDED-FOR on Nginx configuration by using option 1 of this [reference guide](https://www.loadbalancer.org/blog/nginx-and-x-forwarded-for-header).

     ![Environment](./media/provider-onprem-accesslogs.png)